This is a sponsored post. All opinions are mine.

 If you really want to stretch your travel budget, add in some free attractions.
-Include parks, hiking trails, roadside attractions, public art and the architecture of the communities you visit to your itinerary and you could save quite a bit of money.
+Include parks, hiking trails, roadside attractions, public art and walking tours to see the architecture of the communities you visit to your itinerary and you could save quite a bit of money.

 Read more—–> Roadside Attractions

 How do you save money on family travel?